-Initial approval duration for TPN is for three months.
-Continued approval duration is six months, given that the member/enrollee has no evidence of unacceptable complications from treatment, and documentation supports positive response to therapy.
+Initial approval duration for TPN is for 3 months.
+Continued approval duration is 6 months, given that the member/enrollee has no evidence of unacceptable complications from treatment, and documentation supports positive response to therapy.

-- B. Intradialytic Parenteral Nutrition (IDPN), when all the following criteria are met: - 1.
+- B. Intradialytic Parenteral Nutrition, when all the following criteria are met: - 1.
 Meets TPN criteria in section A; - 2.
-Member/enrollee has stage 5 chronic kidney disease; - 3.
-Member/enrollee is undergoing hemodialysis; - 4.
+Patient has stage 5 chronic kidney disease; - 3.
+Patient is undergoing hemodialysis; - 4.
 IDPN is offered as an alternative to regularly scheduled TPN.

-Initial approval duration for IDPN is for three months.
-Continued approval duration is six months, given that the member/enrollee has no evidence of unacceptable complications from treatment and documentation supports positive response to therapy.
+Initial approval duration for IDPN is for 3 months.
+Continued approval duration is 6 months, given that the member/enrollee has no evidence of unacceptable complications from treatment and documentation supports positive response to therapy.

 - II.
-It is the policy of health plans affiliated with Centene Corporation that the following indications are not proven safe and effective: - A. TPN: - 1.
-Children who were previously well nourished or mildly malnourished, who are undergoing oncologic treatment associated with a low nutrition risk (e.g., less advanced disease, less intense cancer treatments, advanced disease in remission during maintenance treatment); - 2.
-Members/enrollees with advanced cancer whose malignancy is documented as unresponsive to chemotherapy or radiation therapy; - 3.
-Members/enrollees for whom liver transplantation is not feasible and whose prognosis will not change in spite of TPN therapy; - B. IDPN, when any of the following criteria are met: - 1.
+It is the policy of health plans affiliated with Centene Corporation that the following indications are not proven safe and effective: - A. Total Parenteral Nutrition: - 1.
+Children who were previously well nourished or mildly malnourished, who are undergoing oncologic treatment associated with a low nutrition risk (e.g. less advanced disease, less intense cancer treatments, advanced disease in remission during maintenance treatment); - 2.
+Patients with advanced cancer whose malignancy is documented as unresponsive to chemotherapy or radiation therapy; - 3.
+Patients for whom liver transplantation is not feasible and whose prognosis will not change in spite of TPN therapy; - B. Intradialytic Parenteral Nutrition, when any of the following criteria are met: - 1.
 IDPN treatments offered in addition to regularly scheduled infusions of TPN; - 2.
-IDPN treatments in members/enrollees who are suffering from acute kidney injury and who do not have ESRD.
+IDPN treatments in patients who are suffering from acute kidney injury and who do not have ESRD.